Athletic Union of Greek Alexandria: Athletics

-In classical athletics the AEEA has participated in many national championships as well as in the local championships of the SEGAS Egypt.
-It has produced many great athletes.
-Many of them served as athletes of the national team, such as Nikolaou in the 60m, Gerolaimou in the long jump, discus and shot put, Alexandros Papafigos in the speed races, K. Varotsis in the jumps, A. Parodos also in jumping, Hatzikostas in shot put, Giannopoulos and Assouad in discus throwing, Koutlaki, Borz, Annie Shock, Suartz and Nikolaou in speedway, Maha in discus throwing[5], Vlastoudaki in javelin throwing who repeatedly broke the Pan-Egyptian record.
+In classical athletics the AEEA has participated in many national championships as well as in local championships of the SEGAS Egypt.
+Notable athletes include Nikolaou in the 60m, Gerolaimou in the long jump, discus and shot put, Alexandros Papafigos in the speed races, K. Varotsis in the jumps, A. Parodos also in jumping, Hatzikostas in shot put, Giannopoulos and Assouad in discus throwing, Koutlaki, Borz, Annie Shock, Suartz and Nikolaou in speedway, Maha in discus throwing[5], Vlastoudaki in javelin throwing who repeatedly broke the Pan-Egyptian record.

 In 1955, the AEEA won the Egyptian inter-club championship with 69 points to National Cairo's 68, with 6 gold, 5 silver, and 7 bronze medals.
 All of the athletes were expatriates except for one Egyptian.

 Football

 The football department was struggling early in the local championship winning Alexandria many times the big league with the enemy "Juno Regkresion.
 At that time in Egypt were three local – regional championships: Cairo, Alexandria and Suez.
 The first bidding for the Egyptian league.

 With the introduction of the League to Egypt AEEA played two years of the National D Egypt and has numerous appearances in the League.
 The first time in 1948–1949 finishing in ninth place with 17 points, 5 wins, 7 draws, eight defeats and finishes 20–30.
 And 1949–1950, occupying the 10th place with 14 points, 4 wins, six draws, eight defeats and ending 16–29.

 After 1960, when the Greek community has shrunk, the football department at times participate in tournaments or local infrastructure of Alexandria.